mediadesignpractices/color_station/README.md

 A single purpose device made up of a color sensors and gps coordinates to map the color of light at night in Los Angeles.

-## Code Example

-Show what the library or code does as concisely as possible, people should be able to figure out **how** your project solves their problem by looking at the code example or in the case of projects an example of what your code does by linking to a website or an image.

-## Installation

-Provide code examples and explanations of how to get the project.

 ## Installation: